ludwigschub/shex-methods/README.md

 Run `yarn` to install dependencies and generate shape types.

+### Configure Environment
+Make a copy of example.env and add the required environment variables for running tests that involve authentication/authorization.

 Use `yarn develop` to start the build process in watch mode and run the tests on file changes.